Useppa Island: History

 The area around Charlotte Harbor and Pine Island, including Josefa Island, remained sparsely inhabited for several decades.
 The U.S. Army established Fort Casey on, renamed, Useppa Island early in 1850, but abandoned it before the end of the year.
 Union troops and refugee Union sympathizers occupied the island in December 1863, and mounted a small raid into Charlotte Harbor and up the Myakka River, which resulted in some skirmishes with Confederate troops and irregulars.
 The troops on Useppa Island moved to Fort Myers after it was established in January, 1864.
 The Census of 1870 found two residents on the island.
 It was reported to be uninhabited in 1885, and to have one family in residence in 1895.

+The Atlantic tarpon fishing focused Izaak Walton Club opened on Useppa Island in the early 20th century.

 Chicago businessman John Roach built a hotel on Useppa Island in 1896.
 Barron Collier bought the island in 1911, and developed the resort, enlarging the hotel and adding tennis courts and a 9-hole golf course.
 Collier made the island his official residence, from which he directed his real estate empire.
 Collier died in 1939, and the resort was closed during World War II.
 Hurricanes in 1944 and 1946 damaged the hotel, and it was torn down.
 The island opened again as a resort in 1946, continuing until 1960.
 In 1960, Useppa briefly served as a CIA training base for Cuban exiles in preparation for the Bay of Pigs Invasion.